 a.
 It shall encourage research of certification standards, encourage and promote appropriate certification standards, and will provide guidance to state and local legislative, executive, and administrative bodies as they develop laws, rules, and regulations pursuant to laws which involve school psychologists.

 b.
 This committee will inform members of the Association of current ethical standards and resources.
+The Professional Standards Committee assures all Executive Board members agree to and follow the Ethics and Responsibilities Agreement.

 c.
 Membership Committee